knlrvr/ferd/README.md

 2. On a command line inside of the application's folder, run `npm start`
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser

-*I am in no way affiliated with, nor do I represent, Ford.*
+*This was built for educational purposes only.
+I am in no way affiliated with, nor do I represent, Ford.*